Pranav-Goel/tweeteR/README.md

 Useful for getting the access token.
 The access token can be
-    further used to call functions for getting tweets with the given hash tag, search tweets containing sone specific keyword, get user information and so on.
+    further used to call functions for getting tweets with the given hash tag, searching tweets containing sone specific keyword, and getting user information and so on.

 ## Installation
 Get the development version from github: